CulDeVu/culdevu.github.io/thought/2024-05-03-lisp-machine.md

 - list
 - call: an address to another list somewhere.
 Will push the CPU stack and put the CPU in a state where its expecting the next node to be a builtin-function or a closure
-- closure: prodecure and environment
+- closure: procedure and environment

 2 types needed for gc: